medoidai/skrobot/README.md

 Below, is an example that uses many of Sand's components to built a machine learning modelling pipeline.

-Also, the results of the experiment can be found in the [example-pipeline-with-model-based-feature-selection](https://github.com/medoidai/sand/tree/master/examples/output/echatzikyriakidis-2020-07-04T19-01-39-example-pipeline-with-model-based-feature-selection) directory.
+The experiment results can be found in the [example-pipeline-with-model-based-feature-selection](https://github.com/medoidai/sand/tree/master/examples/output/echatzikyriakidis-2020-07-04T19-01-39-example-pipeline-with-model-based-feature-selection) directory.

 ```python
 from os import path